sodiboo/niri-flake/docs.md

 - type: `null or string`
 - default: `null`

+The backdrop is the layer of solid color at the very back of the scene that niri draws.
+Because there's nothing behind it to blend with, its alpha channel will be ignored.

-The backdrop color that niri draws for this output.
-This is visible between workspaces or in the overview.
+The backdrop is visible behind the workspaces in the overview, or between workspaces when switching.

+To set the backdrop color for all outputs, see [`overview.backdrop-color`](#programsnirisettingsoverviewbackdrop-color)

+See also [`layout.background-color`](#programsnirisettingslayoutbackground-color), which is drawn for each workspace and goes in front of the backdrop.

 ## `programs.niri.settings.outputs.<name>.background-color`
 - type: `null or string`
 - default: `null`

-The background color of this output.
-This is equivalent to launching `swaybg -c <color>` on that output, but is handled by the compositor itself for solid colors.
+The background is a solid-colored layer drawn behind each workspace.

+It's visible through transparent windows, between [gaps](#programsnirisettingslayoutgaps), and inside any [struts](#programsnirisettingslayoutstruts)

+To set the default background color for all outputs, see [`overview.backdrop-color`](#programsnirisettingsoverviewbackdrop-color)

+See also [`outputs.<name>.backdrop-color`](#programsnirisettingsoutputsnamebackdrop-color), which is drawn at the back of each monitor, behind the workspace background.

 ## `programs.niri.settings.outputs.<name>.hot-corners`